-Ecommerce warehousing service is the storage of physical goods before they are sold online.
+Ecommerce fulfillment service is the storage of physical goods before they are sold online.
 Warehousing includes securely and safely storing products, just as following where things are located, when they arrived, to what extent they’ve been available, and the amounts close by at some random time.

 Ecommerce Warehouse Management Refers To Daily Warehouse Operations: